 An MCC shall be able to archive and retrieve information concerning beacons for which it has received alert data (either from its own LUTs or from other MCCs) and any messages transmitted or received during a defined time-frame.
-The MCC shall then be capable of retransmitting the appropriate information to the MCC, SPOC or RCC which issued the request.
+The MCC shall then be capable of retransmitting the appropriate information to the alert data recipient which issued the request.